Date of Award:

 Ungulate biomass on the area averaged about 40 kg/ha during the wet season and 65 kg/ha in the dry season, but biomasses varied a great deal with vegetation type, ungulate population species coMposition and seasonal densities.
 Ungulate secondary product ion varied correspondingly and ranged from 1.3 x 10-3 kcal/m2 per day to 4.8 x 10-3 kcals/m2 per day.
 Overall secondary production rate for the 2-year study period was 0.97 kcals/m2 per year, produced from a mean standing crop of 7.46 kcal/m2.

-Hirst, Stanley M., "Habitat Selection by Large Wild Ungulates and Some Aspects of the Energy Flow in a Sub-tropical African Savanna Woodland Ecosystem" (1973).
-All Graduate Theses and Dissertations.
+Hirst, Stanley M., "Habitat Selection by Large Wild Ungulates and Some Aspects of the Energy Flow in a Sub-Tropical African Savanna Woodland Ecosystem" (1973).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6276.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .